Picking a health insurance plan can be tough. You need to answer so many questions and make so many choices, and few of either are easy to understand.

 On the one hand, POS plans are like HMOs in that they often ask you to name an in-network doctor who will serve as your primary care provider moving forward.
-They also require you to get a referral to see a specialist.
+They also usually require you to get a referral to see a specialist.

 Go outside that network, and you'll probably have to pay the entire bill.
 This may even be true in emergency situations, where costs add up quickly.

-In particular, healthcare.gov warns that the deductibles tied to bronze plans can total thousands of dollars per year.
+Also, deductibles tied to bronze plans can total thousands of dollars per year.
 That means you might have to spend a lot of your own money on medical care before your plan kicks in and helps out.

 Silver plan deductibles are lower than those of bronze plans, too.

 Gold marketplace plans

 Gold marketplace plans usually have fairly high monthly premiums and fairly low out-of-pocket costs.
 The average monthly rate for a gold plan is $501.
 You're responsible for just 20% of health care costs, while the gold plan covers 80%.

 Are you looking for a health plan with a low deductible — meaning you won't have to spend much before the plan takes over and covers the rest?
 A gold plan may be the option for you, assuming you can afford the higher premiums.